Baku awaits foggy weather

 By Laman Ismayilova

-Ecologists predict changeable cloudy weather in Baku on February 15.Fog and drizzle are expected in the morning.
-Mild south-west wind will blow.
+Foggy weather is expected in Baku on February 20.
+Northwest wind will blow in some places.

-Temperatures on the Absheron peninsula will be 1-4 °C at night, 7-10 °C in the daytime, the Ecology and Natural Resources Ministry reported.
+The temperature in Baku and on the Absheron Peninsula will be 4-6 °C at night, 8-10 °C in the daytime,the Ecology and Natural Resources Ministry reported.

+Atmospheric pressure will reach 762 mm Hg.
+Relative humidity will be 80-90 percent.

+Rainy weather is expected in country's regions tomorrow.
+Snow will fall in the mountainous areas.
+It will be foggy in some places.

-Atmospheric pressure will drop from 776 to 771 mmHg.
-Relative humidity will make 70-80 percent at night and 45-50 percent in the daytime.
+The temperature in regions will range from -1 to +4 °C at night and 7-11°C in the daytime.

-The weather will be mainly dry be rainy in Azerbaijani regions tomorrow, with fog and mild west wind expected.
+In the mountains, the temperature will vary from -2 to +3 °C in the daytime and 2-6 °C at night.

+A temperature close to the climatic norm will be mostly favorable for weather-sensitive people.
+However, increased humidity may cause anxiety in some people.